blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 puppet itself.
 This very task is the over-saturated 'Hello World' of puppet, to the exclusion of other, more interesting, works.
 Here's what I'm going to do: in this article we'll plug submodules into the repository we've created and edit a file or two.
 Bam: self-hosting puppet.
-If you're interested in the details, if you need the tutorial, dive into the source of the submodules introduced.
+If you're interested in the details or if you need the tutorial, dive into the source of the submodules introduced.
 Those I've written are documented sufficiently to act as a tutorial for the determined.